nizos/nizos.github.io/src/posts/implementing-durable-entities-in-kotlin.md

 on [Automind](https://fortune.com/2024/04/02/mark-zuckerberg-ai-jobs-meta-brain-drain-erik-meijer/),
 tackling some truly exciting challenges.

-This experience introduced to Durable Functions, an abstraction that simplifies building stateful workflows in serverless environments.
+This experience introduced me to Durable Functions, an abstraction that simplifies building stateful workflows in serverless environments.
 Among its many features, Durable Entities stands out by enabling developers to model stateful objects that manage their own state.